maxheil5/ME7751_RideRobot_Project/2 - Kinematics (Derivation)/fk/fk_derivation.md

 \end{bmatrix}.
 $$

-> Important: This is **Modified DH**, not Standard DH.
+> Important: This is Modified DH, not Standard DH.
 Do not swap conventions mid-derivation.

 ---